-- Practical examinations for lifting and moving techniques - Testing
+- > Practical examinations for lifting and moving techniques, equipment operation, patient handling, radiation protection. - Testing

 After the first, three-weeks, of on-campus preparation, the students go to their assigned clinical education sites on Tuesdays and Thursdays for the remainder of the semester.